 The Colors of Hydrogen

-Hydrogen comes in various colors – each representing a different production method.
-In this episode, Matthias Ziebell, Senior Vice President for Sales, Energy Markets and Business Development, explains the color-coded world of hydrogen.
-From CO₂-intensive grey and brown hydrogen to climate-friendly green hydrogen, as well as other variants like pink, turquoise, blue, and white.
-Join us in this episode as we explore the emissions balance, infrastructure requirements, and economic viability of each option.
+Hydrogen comes in various colors - each representing a different hydrogen production method.
+In this episode, Matthias Ziebell, Senior Vice President for Sales, Energy Markets and Business Development at Bosch, explains the different hydrogen colors.
+From CO₂-intensive grey and brown hydrogen to climate-friendly green hydrogen, as well as other variants like pink, turquoise, blue, and white hydrogen.
+Join us in this episode as we explore the emissions balance, infrastructure requirements, and economic viability of each hydrogen production option.

 -253°C | The Bosch Hydrogen Expert Talk #6: Wh₂at's your favorite color?